Synthetixio/SIPs/SIPS/sip-56.md

 Upgrading the `FeePool` to allow an array of Synths exchange rates to be set allowing unique pricing per asset or class.

-There could be multiple pricing options TBD.
+There could be multiple pricing options TBD such as;

 1. Charge the fee rate of the synth being exchanged into. e.g. If sETH is 1% and sUSD was 0% then it would be free to exchange from sETH to sUSD.
 2. Charge the sum of the pair. e.g. if sETH is .5% and sUSD is .1% the total exchange fee would be 0.6%